 How emotional hurt works

-Sadly, bitterness creates anger and is associated with spite and unless we make ourselves aware of the hurt from the primary source, that hurt will continue to build into bitterness.
-With any hurt, bitterness will always reside and be a part of us.
+Sadly, bitterness creates anger and is associated with spitefulness, but unless we make ourselves aware of the hurt from the primary source that hurt will continue to build into bitterness.
+When we’re hurt, bitterness will always reside and be a part of us.

 When we come to ignore any hurtful experiences, we unconsciously bind others to our pain, particularly because the pain we don’t consciously know about, has nowhere else to go.
 Not dealing with our hurt, will cause us to lash out in anger through spite, in a way that will become hurtful to others and which is incorporated into our every-day speak.

 It could be something someone says that we take offence to that initiates a hurtful response from us, which then becomes spiteful.
 Spiteful behaviour is motivated by being hurt.
 When someone says something with malicious intent to hurt, to get their point across, they’re being spiteful.

 That person won’t think about the other person’s reasoning behind why they say what they say, instead they will simply lash out.
 Unless we continue to deal with negative or bitter experiences, we will always say and do things out of spite.

 Sadly, there’s no getting away from that.
 Just best not being on the receiving end.